Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

-with However, the sum is not uniquely defined.
+The sum (\ref{eq:Dx}) does not uniquely define networks.
+Like the toy example in Figure \ref{fig:geotop}, we can have many topologically equivalent brain networks that give the identical distance.
 Thus, the average of two graphs is also not uniquely defined.
-The situation is analogous to Fr\'{e}chet mean, which often does not yield the unique mean \cite{le.2000,turner.2014}.
-However, this is not an issue since their topology is uniquely defined and produces identical persistent diagrams.
-Now, we define the {\em Wasserstein graph mean} $\mathbb{E} \mathcal{X}$ of $\mathcal{X}_1, \cdots, \mathcal{X}_n$ as \bqn \mathbb{E} \mathcal{X} = \frac{1}{n}\boldsymbol{\sum}_{k=1}^n \mathcal{X}_k. \eqn The Wasserstein graph mean is the minimizer with respect to the Wasserstein distance, which is analogous to the sample mean as the minimizer of Euclidean distance.
-However, the Wasserstein graph mean is not unique in geometric sense.
-It is only unique in topological sense.
+The situation is analogous to Fr\'{e}chet mean, which frequently does not result in a unique mean\citep{le.2000,turner.2014,zemel.2019,dubey.2019}.
+We introduce the concept of the {\em topological mean} for networks, defined as the minimizer according to the Wasserstein distance, mirroring how the sample mean minimizes the Euclidean distance.
+The squared Wasserstein distance is translation invariant such that